ORGULLO LATINO

 Today, it is a staple food across Central America, found in everything from hearty vigorón in Nicaragua to buñuelos de yuca dulce in Guatemala.

-But it is also more than just an ingredient.
+But it is more than just an ingredient.

 Some believe it represents new opportunities, loyalty, protection and purity; others say that it represents the duality of life and death.